 In the 20th century, Maldonado continued its growth and modernization, with the construction of new public buildings, the expansion of its urban area, and the consolidation of its tourist activity.
 Currently, Maldonado is a prosperous and dynamic city, with an important commercial, cultural and tourist activity, and a population of around 60,000 inhabitants.

-See more about the location of Maldonado
+See more about how to get to Maldonado

 See also information on Artigas.